Retirement Planning

 The easiest way to control your spending is to eliminate purchases that were nice to have in good times but can go away during leaner times.
 You might feel uncomfortable giving these up at first, but remember that to plan for your retirement, you really need to put your (future) self first.

 One common myth about retirement savings is that you need to stash away large amounts each month.
-However, even small amounts under $500 is a worthwhile start, especially if you’re still in your 20s.
+However, even small amounts under $500 are a worthwhile start, especially if you’re still in your 20s.

 A 25-year-old who saves $100 per month, earning a lower rate of just 3% on the savings, could end up with more than $92,000 by the time he or she retires at the age of 65.
 A return of 5% would result in savings of more than $153,000.